 What type of insurance should I get for my LDV?

 For LDV vehicles used for work, comprehensive insurance is worth considering to protect both the vehicle and your business operations.
-The cost of being without your work vehicle while it's repaired can be significant.
+The cost of being without your work vehicle while it is repaired can be significant.
 Check whether your policy includes a courtesy vehicle or hire car provision.

 Are LDV parts available in Australia?

 LDV parts availability in Australia is growing through the SAIC Motor dealer network (shared with MG).
-Some specialist parts may take longer to source than for established brands.
+Some specialist parts may take longer to source than for established brands like Toyota or Ford.
 This can affect repair times during an insurance claim.

 Is the LDV T60 expensive to insure compared to other utes?